 - Should I bring my computer?

 Yes.
-There will be an Information Systems session during Orientation on Thursday which will go over connecting to the student wireless network and how to access electronic resources.
-Also, there are breaks built into the schedule, so you can use that time to check email, update Twitter and Facebook with Orientation awesomeness for your friends to be jealous of, etc.
+There will be an Information Systems and Technology Overview session during Orientation on Thursday.
+Also, there are breaks built into the schedule, so you can use that time to check email or update Twitter and Facebook with Orientation awesomeness for your friends to be jealous of.

 - Can I bring my family to orientation?

-No. While your family is welcome to join us at the welcome dinner on Wednesday night, orientation is about making you a member of the community here at Wake Forest School of Divinity.
+No. While your family (spouses, partners, children) is welcome to join us at the welcome dinner on Wednesday night, orientation is about making YOU a member of the community here at Wake Forest University School of Divinity.

 - What is the welcome dinner?
 Can I bring my family?